Azure-Samples/azure-sdk-for-js-keyvault-secrets-get-nodejs-managedid/README.md

    - `/` : The MSI sample itself

 ## Installation on Azure
-1. Set the `KEY_VAULT_URL` environment variable using the "Application Settings" of your WebApp.
-You can also change the value of the variable from `null` in the index.js file.
+1. Set environment variables using the `Settings` > `Configuration` > `Application Settings` of your WebApp.
+You can also change the value of the variables from `null` in the index.js file.

-2. This repo is ready to be deployed using local git.
+2. This repository is ready to be deployed using local git.
 Read this tutorial to get more information on [how to push using local git through portal].

 ## Summary
 The web app was successfully able to get a secret at runtime from Azure Key Vault using your developer account during development, and using MSI when deployed to Azure, without any code change between local development environment and Azure.